microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/07-use-batch.md

 ![A screen shot of the successful flow activity log](../../images/power-automate/batch-success.png)

-Browse to [Microsoft Teams](https://teams.microsoft.com) and sign in with your Office 365 tenant administrator account.
+Browse to [Microsoft Teams](https://teams.microsoft.com) and sign in with your Microsoft 365 tenant administrator account.
 Verify that the team you just created appears and includes the three channels created by the `$batch` request.

 ![A screen shot of the Teams app with the new team and channels showing](../../images/power-automate/team-channels.png)